sommerluk/roadpatternrendering/README.md

 - Looks good also for very thin road lines

 Disadvantages:
-- MMS code is redundant and extremely verbose.
+- MSS code is redundant and extremely verbose.
-- Changes to the road width requiere adapting the code for the dash-arrays.
+- Changes to the road width require adapting the code for the dash-arrays.
-- Rendering artefacts on joints of OSM ways and crossing OSM ways and within OSM ways if the angle is extreme.
+- Rendering artifacts on joints of OSM ways and crossing OSM ways and within OSM ways if the angle is extreme.

 # Pattern rendering with dst-out

-To get a rendering without any artefacts, we would need something like a `polygon-pattern`.
+To get a rendering without any artifacts, we would need something like a `polygon-pattern`.
 This pattern would not be blended following the line geometry, but it would be aligned globally like normal `polygon-pattern`, just only visible where the line geometry of the road is, considering also `line-cap` and `line-join` for the road.
-This would even guarantee smooth rendering without any artefacts for example for a primary unpaved and a secondary unpaved road crossing (if we use the same pattern for these road types and just change the colour).
+This would even guarantee smooth rendering without any artifacts for example for a primary unpaved and a secondary unpaved road crossing (if we use the same pattern for these road types and just change the color).
 It would also play very well together with `area:highway` rendering of polygon geometries: both could use the same pattern file.

-Unfourtunally, Mapnik has no build-in support for direct polygon-pattern rendering for line geometries.
-But we can archieve the same rendering nevertheless.
-It’ just a little bit tricky.
+Mapnik has no build-in support for direct polygon-pattern rendering for line geometries until version 3.0.22.
+But we can achieve the same rendering nevertheless.
+It’s just a little bit tricky.

 By default, Mapnik draws newer elements _above_ everything that is yet rendered.
-But this behaviour can be customized with the `comp-op` parameter.
+But this behavior can be customized with the `comp-op` parameter.

 ## Apply dst-out to unpaved roads